Bhashit/bhashit.github.io/_posts/2014-08-11-emacs-the-text-editor-of-the-jedi.markdown

 - My own emacs config resides on [this github repo][emacs-github].
 It's fairly well documented.
 It's a good idea to keep your emacs config in a repo, since it's piece of code, and you'll regret it if you lose it [^4]
 - [Prelude][prelude] is an emacs distribution that makes it easy to get started with emacs.
 I am not using it, but exploring their config helped me setup some good defaults.
 Plus, my required-package installation code was inspired by them.
 - [Emacs Starter Kit][emacs-starter-kit] is an emacs plugin that provides better defaults than the OOTB emacs.
 Again, I am not using it, but exploring their code is a good learning experience.
+- [Emacs Live][emacs-live]: The most recent addition to the list of curated emacs configs.
+At this point, it is still going through a beta phase.
+However, the curators are long time emacs users and contributors.
+I am inclined to think that this will end up being the config that provides the best starter environment.
+It is especially targeted at clojure development.
 - [Emacs Documentation][emacs-docs] is amazaingly complete.
 - [The Little Schemer][little-schemer] is a good book for basic introduction to the Scheme programming language (which is a dialect of lisp).
 - [ergoemacs.org][ergoemacs] has really good introductory material on emacs, as well as several advanced tutorials.